Hi! Looking for my professional bio? Scroll down. Just want the fun facts? You’re in the right place! Here’s a bit about me.

-Short Bio (113 words)
+Short Bio (126 words)

-Emily Ladau is a passionate disability rights activist, writer, storyteller, and digital communications consultant whose career began at the age of 10, when she appeared on several episodes of Sesame Street to educate children about her life with a physical disability.
-Her writing has been published in outlets including The New York Times, CNN, Vice, and HuffPost and her first book, Demystifying Disability, was published by Ten Speed Press, an imprint of Penguin Random House, in September 2021.
-Emily has spoken before numerous audiences, from the U.S. Department of Education to the United Nations.
-Central to all of Emily’s work is harnessing the power of storytelling to engage people in learning about disability.
+Emily Ladau is a passionate disability rights activist, writer, and communications and cultural access consultant.
+Her career began at the age of 10, when she appeared on multiple episodes of Sesame Street to educate about her life with a physical disability.
+Emily’s writing has been published in outlets including The New York Times, CNN, Vice, and HuffPost and her first book, Demystifying Disability, was published by Ten Speed Press, an imprint of Penguin Random House.
+She has spoken before numerous audiences, from the U.S. Department of Education to the United Nations.
+Central to all of Emily’s work is her belief that by sharing our stories and making the disability experience accessible to the world, we will reach a world that is accessible to the disability community.

-Full Bio (353 words)
+Full Bio (449 words)

 Emily’s writing has been published in outlets including The New York Times, CNN, Vice, and HuffPost and she has served as a source for outlets including MSNBC, PBS NewsHour, NPR, and The Washington Post.
 She has spoken before numerous audiences about disability, from Microsoft to Comcast/NBCUniversal, and from the U.S. Department of Education to the United Nations.
 And, she co-hosts The Accessible Stall Podcast, a show that dives into disability issues.
-Central to all of Emily’s work is harnessing the power of storytelling as a tool to engage people in learning about disability.

 Find Emily Across the Interwebs